.: 2018 ARRL Northwestern Director Election

 Part of "increasing the vitality" revolves around #3

 below, "keeping amateur radio accessible to all".
-However, that has goal to come
+However, that must come

 in such a way as the license itself doesn't become meaningless.
 Careful

-thought and consideration has be a part of this process, and the League has to
+thought, consideration and member input has be a part of this process, and the League

 do a much better job of communicating proposals before they are enacted.